What are Chargeback, Trade Spending, and Deduction Fees?

 How to Avoid Being Surprised by Chargeback Fees?

 To avoid any nasty surprises on your invoices, there are a few key ingredients you’ll need for successful chargeback management:

 Timing – Stay up to date on your deduction fees as they usually come with a time limit on disputing them.

 Documentation – Make sure you have all your documents safely stored and that they are signed and checked properly to ensure that everything is legal and up to scratch.

 Persistence – Distributors don’t count on you following through on any disputed fees, so prove them wrong and make sure you’re regularly following up on all your open disputes.

 Organization – Chargeback and deduction fees can really add up and you may end up with a lot of paperwork to work through to figure out what is what.
 So, good organization when it comes to your accounting processes is really important here!

 Consistency – Being consistent in your deduction and chargeback disputes will allow the distributor to get to know you and your business, especially with the typical areas that need to be accounted for.

 If chargeback management still sounds a little too daunting to you then there’s no need to worry because Simple Startup can manage this tricky task for you.
-We can provide chargeback management to our clients as an add on to our monthly subscription, and have a buttoned up process of going up to bat for our clients.
+We can provide chargeback management to our clients as part of our fractional CFO services, and have a buttoned up process of going up to bat for our clients.
 We want to ensure that you keep as much money in your business as possible!
 If you’re looking for support with your company’s chargeback management then grab some time on our calendar to start the conversation.